mohi0012/portfolio/readme.md

+**Tula Mohiuddin**
+**SN 040864198**
+**WEB DEV II**

+---

+## Final Portfolio - 2 AM BLUES

-This portfolio focuses on my brand.
+This portfolio focuses on my start up brand.
 I have been working towards building something that each and every individual can cater to when they are in need of rest and sleep.
 I wanted to create a website that features the very elements to the brand.
 From the logo to captivating photos and meaningful messages on what rest and sleep does for us, I believe that it can help reach my target audience.

 I've learned many things throughout this assignment process and amongst those things: